1. Will and Intestacy

 Establish the Value of Assets

-Assets within an estate include property, savings, stocks, shares, private pensions, jewellery, investments and other valuable items.
+Assets within an estate include property, savings, stocks, shares, private pensions, jewellery, and investments.

-If a property, shares or bank account is jointly owned, then the assets will not be distributed to any beneficiaries.
+If a property, shares, or bank account is jointly owned, the assets will not be distributed to any beneficiaries.
+Instead, the assets go to the surviving joint owner (unless otherwise stated in the will).

 Find Out the Value of Any Gifts